go-delve/delve/Documentation/usage/dlv_exec.md

       --allow-non-terminal-interactive   Allows interactive sessions of Delve that don't have a terminal as stdin, stdout and stderr
       --api-version int                  Selects JSON-RPC API version when headless.
 New clients should use v2.
 Can be reset via RPCServer.SetApiVersion.
 See Documentation/api/json-rpc/README.md. (default 1)
-      --backend string                   Backend selection (see 'dlv help backend'). (default "default") --build-flags string               Build flags, to be passed to the compiler.
-For example: --build-flags="-tags=integration -mod=vendor -cover -v"
-      --check-go-version                 Exits if the version of Go in use is not compatible (too old or too new) with the version of Delve. (default true)
+      --backend string                   Backend selection (see 'dlv help backend'). (default "default") --check-go-version                 Exits if the version of Go in use is not compatible (too old or too new) with the version of Delve. (default true)
       --disable-aslr                     Disables address space randomization
       --headless                         Run debug server only, in headless mode.
 Server will accept both JSON-RPC or DAP client connections.